dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 e.
 If ``mlnx_ofed_path`` is provided, OFED packages will be deployed post provisioning without user intervention.
 Alternatively, OFED can be installed using `network.yml <../../Roles/Network/index.html>`_.

-f.
-If ``cuda_toolkit_path`` is provided, CUDA packages will be deployed post provisioning without user intervention.
-Alternatively, CUDA can be installed using `accelerator.yml <../../Roles/Accelerator/index.html>`_.

 g.
 If ``bmc_nic_subnet`` is provided, and the ``discovery_mechanism`` is set to ``snmp`` or ``mapping``, the BMC IP address will be assigned post provisioning without user intervention.

 Once the playbook execution is complete, ensure that PXE boot and RAID configurations are set up on remote nodes.
 Users are then expected to reboot target servers to provision the OS.